 Depending on the exam, a contrast material may be used to enhance the visibility of certain tissues or blood vessels.
 A small needle will be placed intravenously in the arm or hand.
 Contrast material is injected, about two-thirds of the way through the exam.
 The most common MR intravenous contrast agent, gadolinium, is very safe.
 Sequences performed with intravenous contrast may provide additional data for diagnosis.

-After an MRI scan, you may resume normal diet, activity, and medication.
+After an MRI scan, you may resume a normal diet, activity, and medication.
 A radiologist experienced in MRI will analyze the images and send a report with his or her interpretation to the patient’s personal physician within 24 hours or less.